What: Smallest Cow (Height)

 When: 14 June 2012

-This majestic cow is from Brazil, belonging to the Gir breed of Gujarat, India this cow -- named She-ra – Fiv JMMA clocked 62.03 litres of milk in a day at the 40th Agricultural Exhibition of Jatai/GO (Expaja, Brazil), beating her own record of 59.947 litres.
+This majestic cow is from Brazil, belonging to the Gir breed of Gujarat, India this cow -- named She-ra – Fiv JMMA clocked 62.03 liters of milk in a day at the 40th Agricultural Exhibition of Jatai/GO (Expaja, Brazil), beating her own record of 59.947 liters.
 While Indian cattle breeds are doing exceptionally fine abroad, the fascination of our own policy makers for exotic breeds seems to be never ending.
 Meanwhile, Brazil has emerged as the biggest exporter of Indian breeds of cows.

 During the 40th Exhibition of the matrix Jataí JMMA Shera, owned by Mr.José Mario Miranda Abdo.
-Jose Mario Miranda Abdo, became the first Gir to overcome the barrier of 60 kg of milk during a tournament average to plunge a staggering total of 186.10 kg, with an average of 62.03 kg / day, made unthinkable for the race years ago, it shows the evolution by which the Gir comes through.Shera is the daughter of JMMA Efalc Cashew Paradise and had beaten the record during the exposure of Goiânia, but with an average of less than 60kg.
-This new brand puts Gyr at a level of prominence among the dairy breeds, and establishes itself increasingly as the best zebu breed for milk production and the best option for the production of crossbred animals.
+Jose Mario Miranda Abdo, became the first Gir to overcome the barrier of 60 kg of milk during a tournament average to plunge a staggering total of 186.10 kg, with an average of 62.03 kg/day, made unthinkable for the race years ago, it shows the evolution by which the Gir comes through.Shera is the daughter of JMMA Efalc Cashew Paradise and had beaten the record during the exposure of Goiânia, but with an average of less than 60kg.
+This new brand puts Gyr at a level of prominence among the dairy breeds and establishes itself increasingly as the best zebu breed for milk production and the best option for the production of crossbred animals.
 Three world records were broken Gir milk production at 40th Agricultural Exhibition of Jatai/GO, Brazil.

 The name of the municipality of Jataí in world history was marked in Gyr cattle.
 Three world records for milk production were broken on the afternoon of Thursday, 14th June, 2012 during the first Tournament Dairy in Gyr cattle in Expaja Milk, integrated event the 40th Agricultural Exhibition of Jataí-GO.
 In the category of Female Youth, the Cow Zonara Fiv JMMA, the Coconut Farm & Barreiro, Jose Mario Miranda owners and Murilo Oliveira Abdo Abdo, surpassed his own record obtained in Exhibition / GO, the average production of the animal which was 48.307 kg/g, reached this Tournament 48.853 kg/g.
 In the category Young Cow, cow Setiba II Fiv JMMA also the Coconut Farm & Barreiro exceeded the rate of production of 39.020 kg/g achieved by cow Zelita in Exhibition in Goiânia.

 IVF was Setiba II with an average of 41.827 kg/g in this tournament and has won the champion of the category.
 In the category Adult Cow, the world record now, She-ra Fiv JMMA also the Coconut Farm & Barreiro, Jose Mario owners Miranda Abdo Abdo and Murilo Oliveira, broke his own record production, 59.947 kg / g, purchased in Goiânia / GO.
 She-ra is again the world record, having succeeded in this tournament average production above 60 kg / g.
 The animal produced in three days of a tournament average of 62.033 kg / g of milk, which is considered by farmers and industry experts an extraordinary feat for an animal in Gyr cattle.
-For Jose Mario Miranda Abdo, owner of Farm & Coconut Barreiro, who first participates in the Agricultural Exhibition of Jatai, production rates achieved, as well as breaking records every exhibition is the result of hard work, effort and dedication in handling them.
+For Jose Mario Miranda Abdo, owner of Farm & Coconut Barreiro, who first participates in the Agricultural Exhibition of Jatai, production rates achieved, as well as breaking records every exhibition is the result of hard work, effort, and dedication in handling them.
 Moreover, he said, the technology coupled with the teamwork done well is what makes possible the achievement of important awards like those achieved by these animals in Jataí / GO.
 In the exhibition held in Goiânia cow She-ra JMMA IVF was valued at two million dollars, a figure that should increase to suffer from this new feat.

 Jill cow was that Mahatma Gandhi, who had undergone two weeks training at the Military Dairy Farm along with Pandit Madan Mohan Malaviya in 1927, had developed great affection for the cow and had named it as "Wonder Cow" and "Kamdhenu."
 Jill, an Ayrshire x Haryana breed of cow that was born a century ago, Jill was born on October 18, 1909, at the military dairy farm in Adugodi, Karnataka.
-Her dam was a pure-bred white Haryana cow and sire was a pedigreed Ayrshire bull, Donald.
+Her dam was a pure-bred white Haryana cow and sire was a pedigree Ayrshire bull, Donald.
 "She lived for nearly 19-and-a-half years, producing 18 elite calves, rendering 18 lactations.
-Her overall milk production was 1,55,000 litres.
-The calves were subsequently used for genetic improvement programme at the military dairy farm of NDRI.
+Her overall milk production was 1,55,000 liters.
+The calves were subsequently used for genetic improvement program at the military dairy farm of NDRI.
 This is one pioneering instance of successful cross breeding in cattle in India.

 The Cow was also venerated by Mahatma Gandhi.
 He said: "I worship it and I shall defend its worship against the whole world," and that, "The central fact of Hinduism is cow protection.
 He regarded her better than the earthly mother, and called her "the mother to millions of Indian mankind."
-Our mother,when she dies, means expenses of burial or cremation.
+Our mother, when she dies, means expenses of burial or cremation.
 Mother cow is as useful dead as when she is alive.
 We can make use of every part of her body – her flesh, her bones, her intestines, her horns and her skin."
 Mahatma Gandhi".

 What: Lifetime Milk Production